How BIG is Big?

 Neptune at 4,530 million km would be 2.0 years later, after leaving the sun.

-To explore our Milky Way Galaxy we would need to measure distances as the speed that light travels.
+To explore our Milky Way Galaxy, we would need to measure distances using the speed at which light travels.

-To cross the diameter of the Milky Way would take a 100,000 light-years journey.
+To cross the diameter of the Milky Way would take a 100,000 light-year journey.

 Astronomers using the Hubble Space Telescope have captured the most comprehensive picture ever assembled of the evolving Universe — and one of the most colourful.
 The study is called the Ultraviolet Coverage of the Hubble Ultra Deep Field (UVUDF) project.
 Yet, the Milky Way is but one of billions of universes out there!

-Each spect in another Galaxy.
-The Hubble Ultra Deep Field seen in ultraviolet, visible, and infrared light.
+Each spec is in another Galaxy.
+The Hubble Ultra Deep Field is seen in ultraviolet, visible, and infrared light.
 Image Credit: NASA, ESA, H. Teplitz and M. Rafelski (IPAC/Caltech), A. Koekemoer (STScI), R. Windhorst (Arizona State University), and Z. Levay (STScI)